How Does A Pick Stitch Sewing Machine Work? Is It Really Possible?

 Best Pick Stitch Sewing Machine

-Here are some sewing machines that serve the result perfectly,
+Here are some pick stitch machine that serve the result perfectly,

 1. Bernina 570 QE